We’ve got your back. When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 Travelers should be comfortable walking between three and four miles over the course of each day and staying on their feet for long stretches of time.

 Note that this trip begins in Sevilla and ends in Granada.
 We recommend you arrive in Sevilla by 3 p.m. on Day 1 and depart from Granada anytime on Day 8.
 Sevilla and Granada both have various flight and train options to Barcelona, Madrid, and other transport hubs in Spain.
-If you decide to extend your stay, your guides will be happy to suggest places to stay and things to do on your own.

 Most dietary restrictions can be accommodated.
 Please let us know in advance, and we'll do our best to arrange alternatives.